Brogden v Metropolitan Rly Co

 Brogden v Metropolitan Railway Company (1876–77) L.R.
 2 App.
 Cas.
 666 is an English contract law case which established that a contract can be formed by the conduct of the parties.

 Facts

 Mr Brogden, the chief of a partnership of three, had supplied the Metropolitan Railway Company with coals for a number of years.
 Brogden then suggested that a formal contract should be entered into between them for longer term coal supply.
 Each side's agents met together and negotiated.
 Metropolitan's agents drew up some terms of agreement and sent them to Brogden.
-Brogden wrote in some parts which had been left blank and inserted an arbitrator who would decide upon differences which might arise.
+Brogden wrote in some parts which had been left blank and inserted an arbitrator who would decide upon any differences which might arise.
 He wrote "approved" at the end and sent back the agreement documents.
 Metropolitan's agent filed the documents and did nothing more.
 For a while, both acted according to the agreement document's terms.
 But then some more serious disagreements arose, and Brogden argued that there had been no formal contract actually established.